A-Level Curriculum and Examination Boards

 The examination board is AQA for both AS and A level.

-AS & A Level English Literature offer a challenging and exciting approach to literary study through the lens of genre and theory, exploring texts within the shared literary contexts of ‘Tragedy’ and ‘Political & Social Protest’.
+A Level English Literature offers a challenging and exciting approach to literary study through the lens of genre and theory, exploring texts within the shared literary contexts of ‘Tragedy’ and ‘Political & Social Protest’.
 Students become independent, critical readers, analysing a range of taught and unseen drama, poetry and prose.
-Current texts include Othello, Death of a Salesman, The Great Gatsby, the poetry of Keats and Blake, The Kite Runner and The Handmaid’s Tale.
+Current texts include Othello, Death of a Salesman, the poetry of Keats and Blake, The Kite Runner and The Handmaid’s Tale.

 The focus is on textual themes, where meaning is built or challenged by considering historical, social, political & literary contexts, and the varying ways in which readers have responded over time.
 This is a rigorous course, preparing students to understand and organise complex ideas, find patterns and interpret information.
 It offers an ideal opportunity for students to develop planning and research skills along with vital skills of discussion and evaluation, both verbal and written.